highlightjs/highlight.js/docs/language-guide.rst

     contains: [{begin: '\\\\.'}],
   }

-For such modes ``className`` attribute should be omitted so they won't generate excessive markup.
+For such modes, the ``className`` attribute should be omitted so they won't generate excessive markup.

 Mode attributes